Table of content:

 3. Motivate older employees to stay in your company

 Many retired employees are open to keep working under adapted conditions.
 Age-appropriate work and flexible hours could be the key to sufficient staff.
 Again, if the working conditions are right for the age group, valuable know-how is not lost and can continue to be used.

 4. Promote immigration

 The birth rate in Germany is declining significantly.
 Thus, immigration continues to be an important lever for companies against talent shortages.
 To ensure that recruiting abroad works in the long term, it is advisable to work with professional and experienced personnel service providers such as LHC International.

 The employment agency calculates: Around 180,000 people with severe disabilities would like to work and already have above-average qualifications.
 The agency informs you about the possibilities, opportunities, and challenges as well as subsidies and thus helps against the shortage of skilled workers.

 The potential is huge: in 2019, just under 12 million of all employed people were in part-time work, which corresponds to 28.6 %.
 8.6% of them consider part-time work as a temporary measure.
 The reason they gave for working part-time was that they could not find a full-time job.
 The key here is therefore in the working time models, which on the one hand should be flexible and attractive, and on the other hand, should encourage people to take on additional activities.

 7. Develop hybrid work models

 The Corona crisis has shown it: In many companies, professionals can do mobile work without any problems.
-Some employees even found the time spent working in home-office as much productive and motivating.
-Flexible and modern companies should therefore develop and offer hybrid working models in order to be attractive to potential employees.
+Some employees even found the time spent working in home office as much productive and motivating.
+Flexible and modern companies should therefore develop and offer hybrid working models to be attractive to potential employees.

 8. Corporate culture with charm